crwgrant/ai_weather_app/README.md

 # AI Weather App

 This is a simple FastAPI web application that provides current weather information for a given US zip code using the OpenWeatherMap API.
-It also saves each query result to a local SQLite database and displays historical data for the queried zip code, allowing users to delete individual history entries.
+It displays the latest weather data along with any previously saved historical data for that zip code from a local SQLite database.
+Users have the option to save the current weather results to the history and can delete individual history entries.

 ## Setup